Phase Diagram of Active Brownian Spheres: Crystallization and the Metastability of Motility-Induced Phase Separation

-The full phase diagram presented in this work bears a striking resemblance to the phase diagram of traditional equilibrium molecular or colloidal systems with short-ranged attractions~\cite{ReinTenWolde1997EnhancementFluctuations,Haxton2015CrystallizationColloids}.
+The phase diagram presented in this work bears a striking resemblance to the phase diagram of traditional equilibrium molecular or colloidal systems with short-ranged attractions~\cite{ReinTenWolde1997, Dijkstra1999, Haxton2015}.
+However, attempting to directly equate activity to an ``effective attraction" has proven to be difficult~\cite{Farage2015, Rein2016, Turci2021}.
 We therefore anticipate that 3D active hard spheres will serve as an important system to generalize the equilibrium arguments used in the construction of solid-fluid phase boundaries (and triple points) to nonequilibrium systems.
-Finally, we hope that the phase diagram and physical picture of the nucleation landscape provided in this study will aid in guiding ongoing experimental efforts~\cite{Briand2016CrystallizationDiscs, Briand2018SpontaneouslyParticles, Huang2020InverseParticles, Sakai2020ActiveCrystals} to realize and characterize active crystals.
+Moreover, additional examination of active phase behavior in 3D may prove insightful for further understanding the role of dimensionality in the rich phase behavior (such as ``bubbly liquids''~\cite{Tjhung2018, Shi2020, Caporusso2020}) reported in 2D.
+Finally, while active freezing has primarily been experimentally interrogated in 2D~\cite{Briand2016, Briand2018, Huang2020}, we hope that our study will aid in guiding ongoing efforts~\cite{Sakai2020} to realize 3D active crystals.